zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_iot_edge/aks_iot_edge_terraform/_index.md

   dynamicReprovisioning: false
 ```

-* We will edit the environment variables section in the included [az_k8sconfig_helm_aks.sh](https://github.com/Manuss20/Kubernetes_edge/blob/main/deploy/scripts/helm/az_k8sconfig_helm_aks.sh) shell script.
-As in the previous steps we will upload the files to our Azure Cloud Shell.
+* Edit the environment variables section in the included in the [_az_k8sconfig_helm_aks.sh_](https://github.com/main/Kubernetes_edge/blob/main/deploy/scripts/helm/az_k8sconfig_helm_aks.sh) shell script.
+As we did in the previous steps, upload the files to our Azure Cloud Shell.

 ![Screenshot showing delete function in Azure Portal](./13.png)